am0032/PAGER-LN/README.md

-The device is fit inside an old power bank shell:
+The final device is fit inside an old power bank shell as :
 ![image](https://github.com/am0032/PAGER-LN/assets/123314532/6a241910-412f-47b5-b8fa-b9beaf5882a2)